okozelsk/EasyML/Readme.md

 <br />
 <br />
 **General characteristics and limitations**
-* The source code is independent on any third party and entire code is written for .net 6.0 in C# 10
+* The source code is not dependent on any third party library and entire code is written for .net 8.0 in C# 12
-* No GPU utilization, only CPUs
+* No GPU utilization
 * Common floating point data type is double (not float)
 * Each ML model class provides static method Build, which creates valid and trained instance (there is no public constructors).
 The Build method always requires an instance of the appropriate Config class.
 Config class specifies model's properties, ensures the basic consistency and has constructor(s) for setup from scratch and also the constructor accepting XElement.
 Config class of any type always provides GetXml method
 * Each ML model provides a Compute method (respectively the IComputable interface).
 The method expects a 1D array of doubles on input and returns the result as a 1D array of doubles as well